Taliparamba West

-Taliparamba West is a group of suburbs and villages on the north and west of Taliparamba town.
+Taliparamba West is a group of suburbs and villages on the north and west of Taliparamba town, Kerala state, India.

 The locality is divided into two parts, south and north; South Kuppam is a part of Taliparamba municipality while North Kuppam, near Mukkunnu, is a part of Pariyaram village Panchayath.

 During the 1960s and 1970s this village was a commercial center of spices.
 The National Highway-17 passes through Kuppam.

+A Gothic style St. Mary's Forane Church is located at Taliparamba within 22 kilometers off Kannur district.
+The artistic church, along with the 25-feet long Mother Mary painting, is one of the tourist attractions in the area.